thatsed/wgmine/README.md

 ### Python Alternative

-> **WARNING:** this script is bad and could hurt your feeling.
+> **WARNING:** this script is bad and could hurt your feelings.
 Handle with caution.
 It's also very slow.

 Don't use this script unless you absolutely need to, it really is slow.